-Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 57.83 \$10,865,821 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
-This also includes an increased vacancy savings factor as well as the restoration of the reductions in travel, conferences, mileage, and education and training budgets that were taken in FY 2022 to balance the budget.
+Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 57.83 \$10,865,821 All Programs Current services adjustment- Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
 0.00 \$420,104 Leadership and Management and Facilities Management Restoration of an FY 2022 reduction that reduced budgets in multiple non-personnel accounts associated with Project Management and Leadership by a total of \$200,000.
 0.00 \$200,000 All Programs Restoration of an FY 2022 reduction that reduced all General Fund travel, conferences, mileage and education and training dollars by 50% due to COVID-19 and the delay or cancellation of many in person training opportunities.
 0.00 \$16,675 Leadership and Management Restoration of an Administrative Division Chief position that was temporarily frozen in FY 2022.
 This position is responsible for all Administrative Division functions for the Department including fiscal management, budget development, procurement, and City-wide real estate administration.
 0.00 \$138,126 Facilities Management Restoration of an FY 2022 reduction that reduced non-personnel budgets in multiple accounts associated with building operations.
 0.00 \$145,000 Facilities Management Restoration of an FY 2022 reduction that reduced the hours worked by contracted armed security guards at City Hall from 220 hours per week to 170 hours per week.
-0.00 \$60,606 All Programs The FY 2023 Approved Budget includes originally proposed funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high- quality workforce.
-The budget also approves adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
+0.00 \$60,606 All Programs The FY 2023 Proposed Budget includes funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
+The budget also proposes adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
 The total General Fund cost for these proposals is included in the Non-Departmental budget in the proposed budget and will be distributed to departments in the approved budget.
-Through the Add/Delete process, City Council also approved funding for an additional 0.5% City-wide pay scale adjustment for all City employees as well as an additional 0.5% pay scale adjustment for sworn Public Safety employees groups, bringing the total increases to 7% for sworn Fire employees, 6% for sworn Police and Sheriff employees, and 4.5% for General Schedule employees.
-0.00 \$146,247 city of alexandria, virginia General Services
+0.00 \$0